MTV Debuts ‘The Challenge’ Teaser For Season 36

 The Challenge Season 36 is coming.
-One of the longest-running reality television programs is returning to the small screen after a small delay due to the COVID-19 pandemic.
-Season 36 normally would already have aired on MTV, but a pushback halted filming by several months.
-Production just wrapped on the series which reportedly filmed overseas in Iceland.
+One of the longest-running reality television programs is returning after a small delay due to the COVID-19 pandemic.
+Season 36 normally would have already aired on MTV, but a pushback halted filming by several months.
+Production just wrapped on the series, which reportedly filmed in Iceland.

-MTV wasted no time in releasing a promo for the new season, proving they’re ready to get the show back on the air for their loyal viewers.
-Late on November 12, the social media pages for the network shared a small 21-second clip to hype up the new season.
+MTV wasted no time in releasing a promo for the new season, proving they are ready to get the show back on the air for loyal viewers.
+Late on November 12, the social media pages for the network shared a small 21-second video clip to hype up the new season.

-The short video began with a blue and black blip, which showed an unidentified player wearing a Challenge tee shirt.
+The short video began with a blue-and-black blip, which showed an unidentified player wearing a Challenge T-shirt.
 The video then cut to a helicopter flying over picturesque cliffs with epic music playing in the background.
 The helicopter glided in the air and eventually landed on the ground with two men visible inside.

 Longtime Challenge host TJ Lavin then opened the door of the aircraft and hopped out.
-The BMX’er sported a charcoal grey jacket with a matching shirt underneath.
-He had on gold-framed aviators and took them off once he reached his mark, and smiled coyly off in the distance.
-TJ was likely walking up to the Season 36 cast who were out of the camera’s view.
+The BMX’er sported a charcoal gray jacket with a matching shirt underneath.
+He had on gold-framed aviators.
+He then took them off once he reached his mark and smiled coyly off in the distance.
+TJ was likely walking up to the Season 36 cast, who were out of the camera’s view.

 The video abruptly ended, with no cast or title reveal.
-The caption for the post only contained the eyes emoji as MTV avoided giving additional information.
-Despite the teaser not revealing much, it’s good news for viewers of the show.
+The caption for the post only contained the eyes emoji as MTV didn’t want to give any additional information.
+Despite the teaser not revealing much, it is good news for viewers of the show.
 This means the show is debuting sooner rather than later, with a trailer soon to follow.

 TJ commented on the Instagram promo, saying “Good times” with a hang-ten symbol and smiley face.